Frequently Asked Questions (FAQ)

 Source: MembershipROM Members received discounts on many of the events held at ROM.

-Source: MembershipMember Evening are an exclusive perk of ROM membership.
+Source: MembershipMember Evening events are an exclusive perk of ROM membership.
 Open to all membership levels, enjoy exclusive after-hours access to captivating exhibitions and galleries, and discover the fascinating research led by ROM experts and enjoy live music, delicious food stations, and drinks from our cash bar.

 Source: MembershipROM Members received a 10% discount at ROM Boutique and several times a year, Members can receive to up to 30% off at ROM Boutique.